with Marsha Walker, PhD, RN, LMT

 - Describe situations where the use of pressure points would be helpful tool in their practice

 Marsha Walker, PhD, RN, LMT, is a graduate of The University of Texas at Austin School of Nursing.
-Marsha has taught pressure point therapies, massage, and energy-based therapies since 1978, and is on the faculty of the Lauterstein-Conway School of Massage.
-She has had a private practice for 30 years in which she incorporates these modalities.
+Marsha has taught pressure point therapies, massage, and energy-based therapies since 1978, and is a long-time associate of The Lauterstein-Conway School of Massage.
+She has had a private practice for over 35 years in which she incorporates these modalities.
 Ms. Walker is co-author of Healing Massage: A Simple Approach.